Kenny and Susan Severns

 Freckles was my best friend.
 Though his life was cut short by a tragic accident, it was Freckle's companionship that began my love for the Australian Shepherd breed.

-In the mid 70’s I met two girls from Placerville, Ca., Sherry Klarer Baker and her cousin, Maureen Hayes Johnson at a horse event.
+In the early 70’s I met two girls from Placerville, Ca., Sherry Klarer Baker and her cousin, Maureen Hayes Johnson at a horse event.
 The girls were with their mothers Audrey Klarer and Muriel Hayes.
 The three of us weren’t even teenagers yet.
 I can still remember their "red" pick-up, that "red" horse trailer from the Bloodhorse Ranch, and of course their "blue dogs."

 Not long after, both families moved to Galt, Ca. In my senior year, my family moved to Galt as well.
 The girls and I ended up attending Galt High School together where we became even closer friends.
 Muriel, Maureen, Audrey, Sherry and I attended some fun matches where we competed in obedience and entered some confomation classes.